 PITCH AN AGENT

 Are you an aspiring author looking for an agent?
-If so, CRIMEFEST is pleased to announce that it will once again be hosting the PITCH AN AGENT strand on Friday and Saturday, 19 and 20 May.
-Top agents will be at CRIMEFEST and aspiring crime writers will have fourteen minutes to pitch their manuscripts to each of them simultaneously in a private session.
+If so, CRIMEFEST looks forward to announcing it will once again be hosting their PITCH AN AGENT strand.
+Top agents will be at CRIMEFEST and aspiring crime writers will have ten minutes to pitch their manuscripts to each of them simultaneously in a private session.
 Consider it speed dating for an agent meets BBC’s Dragon’s Den (aka Shark Tank in the USA).
-Authors represented by these agencies include Lee Child, Martina Cole, John Connolly, Tana French, Paul Johnston, Stuart Macbride, and L.C.
-Tyler.
-There are only a limited number of places—which have previously sold out—and the registration fee for a place is £50.
-PITCH AN AGENT is only open to delegates who have not previously participated, are not commercially published, are without an agent and who have registered for a Friday and/or Saturday Day or Full CRIMEFEST Pass.
+PITCH AN AGENT is only open to delegates who have not previously participated, are not commercially published, are without an agent and who have registered for a Day or Full CRIMEFEST Pass.
 (Unless the buyer also signs up for a Day or Full CRIMEFEST Pass, a £10 refund fee will be charged for incorrect bookings.)

-Participants will be required to submit the first 3,000 words of their manuscript, together with a brief synopsis (of up to 1,500 words) by 30 April 2017.
+Participants will be required to submit the first 3,000 words of their manuscript, together with a brief synopsis (of up to 1,500 words).
 All the PITCH AN AGENT slots have previously sold out, so BUY TICKETS early to avoid disappointment.

 Increasingly authors are going it alone and self-publishing their books because the financial rewards can be significantly greater than the traditional path.
 Also, publishing houses are now using the sales figures of self-published authors as a tool to seek out new talent.
 Recognising this development, CRIMEFEST organises a panel to give four independently published authors a chance to discuss their work.
-Helping us organise the panel is Joanna Penn, an independent author herself, writing fiction under J.F.
-Penn, as well as a contributor on the subject of self-(e)publishing to national publications such as the Bookseller and the Guardian.
-If you are a self-published crime writer and are interested in participating on this panel then visit the EMERGING INDIE VOICES page for more information or to sign up.
+If you are a self-published crime writer and are interested in participating on this panel then visit THE INDIE ALTERNATIVE page for more information or to sign up.